HaiyaoTec/FlywayCenter/README.md

 ```

 ### Config Database
-You can config env in flyway_center and the config in flyway is also effective.
+You can config env in flyway_center in `build.gradle` and the config in flyway is also effective.

 ```groovy
 flyway_center{
     driver = 'com.mysql.cj.jdbc.Driver'